tagawa/webcompat-testing/README.md

 * Invalid XHTML causing parse errors
 * Custom written tests with a plug-in architecture to check for i.e. buggy versions of specific scripts

-ROADMAP:
+DONE:
-* Module (py or Node) to create bug:URL list from bug search – for example BugdataExtractor.extractFromURL('https://..').then()
+* Module to create bug:URL list from bug search – for example BugdataExtractor.extractFromURL('https://..').then()
 * Module to check if wap content is served – WAPCheck.check(url, ua).then() (This check does not require or invoke a full browser)
 * Module to check XHTML parsing with a real XML parser (This check does not require or invoke a full browser)
 * Module to check redirects (This check does not require or invoke a full browser, given that we emulate a browser's request headers well enough)

+ROADMAP:
 * Import and refactor Hallvord's slimertester.js, add a web server that can accept commands
-* Module (py or Node) to send commands to the script that controls SlimerJS/PhantomJS
+* Module to send commands to the script that controls SlimerJS/PhantomJS (to said web server via http)
 * Module to keep track of a batch of URLs/bug numbers/test data and open the next one when client is ready – client.is_busy().then()
 * Result comparison module – outputs a webcomptest JSON fragment for human review and future regression testing.
 Referring to "bad problems" above, the result comparison should output a "pass/fail" and a fragment of JSON and/or JS code that can be used to re-verify the pass or failure in a single-instance test.